sparshthakur/youtube-video-summarizer/README.md

    This will open a local web app in your browser.

 ## 🧠 What You Can Do in the App:
-   -Input a YouTube video URL.
+      - Input a YouTube video URL.
-   -Add the start and end time.
+      - Add the start and end time.
-   -Get a summary of the YouTube video segment.
+      - Get a summary of the YouTube video segment.

 ---